The page has been translated by Gen AI.

 LLM EndpointLLM Endpoint information

-Control Plane SettingsCheck assigned Kubernetes control plane (Control Plane) version and access permission range
+Control Plane SettingsCheck assigned Kubernetes control plane (Control Plane) version and access permission scope

-• If there is a Kubernetes version of the control plane that can be upgraded, click the Edit icon to perform Cluster Version Upgrade.
-See Cluster Version Upgrade for details
+• If there is a Kubernetes version of the control plane that can be upgraded, click the Edit icon to perform a Cluster Version Upgrade.
+See Cluster Version Upgrade for details.

-• Click the Admin Kubeconfig Download/User Kubeconfig Download button of the private endpoint address to download the kubeconfig settings for each role as a yaml document
+• Click the Admin Kubeconfig Download/User Kubeconfig Download button for the private endpoint address to download the kubeconfig settings for each role as a yaml document.

-• Click the Edit icon of private endpoint access control to modify usage and allowed resources
+• Click the Edit icon of the private endpoint access control to modify usage and allowed resources.

-• Click the Admin Kubeconfig Download/User Kubeconfig Download button of the public endpoint address to download the kubeconfig settings for each role as a yaml document
+• Click the Admin Kubeconfig Download/User Kubeconfig Download button for the public endpoint address to download the kubeconfig settings for each role as a yaml document.

-• Click the Edit icon of public endpoint access/control to modify usage and allowed IP range
+• Click the Edit icon of the public endpoint access/control to modify usage and allowed IP range.

-Network SettingsCheck VPC, Subnet, and Security Group information set when creating a Kubernetes Engine cluster
+Network SettingsView VPC, Subnet, and Security Group information set when creating a Kubernetes Engine cluster

 • Click each setting to view detailed information on the detail page